ChesterConsBio/achazhardenberg.github.io/_pages/Outputs.md

 __Peters, C., Nelson, H.P., Rusk, B., Muir A.P., 2019__ A novel method to optimise the utility of underused moulted plumulaceous feather samples for genetic analysis in bird conservation.Conservation Genetic Resources. https://doi.org/10.1007/s12686-019-01117-8

 __Nolan, R., Welsh, A., Geary, M., Hartley, M., Dempsey, A., Mono, J.C., Osei, D. & Stanley, C.R.
-2019.__ Camera Traps Confirm the Presence of the White-naped Mangabey  Cercocebus lunulatus in Cape Three Points Forest Reserve, Western Ghana, Primate conservation (33).
+2019.__ Camera Traps Confirm the Presence of the White-naped Mangabey  <i>Cercocebus lunulatus</i> in Cape Three Points Forest Reserve, Western Ghana, Primate conservation (33).

 __Santini, L., González‐Suárez, M., Russo, D., Gonzalez‐Voyer, A., von Hardenberg, A. and Ancillotto, L., 2019.__ One strategy does not fit all: determinants of urban adaptation in mammals.
 Ecology letters, 22(2), pp.365-376.

 __Tiberti, R., Bogliani, G., Brighenti, S., Iacobuzio, R., Liautaud, K., Rolla, M., von Hardenberg, A. and Bassano, B., 2019.__ Recovery of high mountain Alpine lakes after the eradication of introduced brook trout Salvelinus fontinalis using non-chemical methods.
 Biological Invasions, 21(3), pp.875-894.

-__Davies, R., von Hardenberg, A. & Geary, M., 2018.__ Recapture rates and habitat associations of White-faced Darter Leucorhinnia dubia on Fenn's and Whixall Moss, Shropshire, UK Journal of the British Dragonfly Society 34 (2), 89-101
+__Davies, R., von Hardenberg, A. & Geary, M., 2018.__ Recapture rates and habitat associations of White-faced Darter <i>Leucorhinnia dubia</i> on Fenn's and Whixall Moss, Shropshire, UK Journal of the British Dragonfly Society 34 (2), 89-101

-__Geary, M., Haworth, P.H. & Fielding, A.H., 2018.__ Hen harrier Circus cyaneus nest sites on the Isle of Mull are associated with habitat mosaics and constrained by topography, Bird Study, DOI: 10.1080/00063657.2017.1421611
+__Geary, M., Haworth, P.H. & Fielding, A.H., 2018.__ Hen harrier <i>Circus cyaneus</i> nest sites on the Isle of Mull are associated with habitat mosaics and constrained by topography, Bird Study, DOI: 10.1080/00063657.2017.1421611

 __Gleeson T., Petrovan S., Muir A.P., 2018.__ The effect of rainfall upon the behaviour and use of under-road culverts in four amphibian species.
 Bioscience Horizons, 11, 1–10.